 Do you dream of owning a home?
 Think you cannot afford it?
 Since 1980, AHFA's versatile, affordable programs have helped more than 70,000 families purchase a home.

-We offer two options that fit the needs of many buyers.
+We offer options that fit the needs of many buyers.

 The Step Up program is available to homebuyers who earn less than $97,300 and meet standards for creditworthiness.
 The program offers a competitive 30-year fixed interest rate and a down payment assistance option.

-NEW: In June 2017, AHFA announced a temporary AHFA-administered Step Up+ mortgage enhancement that will pay the upfront split private mortgage insurance premium (up to $1,500) for homebuyers who earn less than 80 percent of the area median income.
+In June, AHFA announced a new, temporary AHFA-administered Step Up+ mortgage enhancement that will pay the upfront split private mortgage insurance premium (up to $1,500) for homebuyers who earn less than 80 percent of the area median income.
 In turn, homebuyers will pay a lower monthly premium as part of their mortgage payment.

 A Mortgage Credit Certificate (MCC) reduces the amount of federal income tax homebuyers must pay, which in turn frees up income to qualify for a mortgage.
 Borrowers can claim a tax credit up to 50 percent of the mortgage interest paid per yer, capped at $2,000 annually.
 It is a dollar-for-dollar reduction against a borrower's federal tax liability.
 To receive immediate savings from the MCC, the borrower must file a revised W-4 withholding form with their employer, which should reduce the yearly tax contribution and increase the borrower's take-home pay.
 Borrowers can also choose to realize the savings once a year through the federal income tax return to be filed.